 Services performed outside the institution for the same unit of government which operates it are considered performed "in the institution."
 Further, services performed as part of the rehabilitative and therapeutic program of the institution are not covered if performed in the institution by a patient or an inmate thereof.
 However, where services are performed by individuals who are not patients in the institution but who are participating in the institution's rehabilitation program on a permanent basis, such individuals generally would be employees with respect to those activities and not qualify for this exclusion from coverage.
 (See Social Security Ruling 77-5.)

-Generally, services performed by prison inmates of State or political subdivision prisons, or any instrumentality thereof, are also excluded from coverage under this mandatory exclusion.
+Generally, services performed by prison inmates of State or political subdivision prisons, or any instrumentality thereof, are also excluded from coverage under this required exclusion.
 Such services are excluded whether performed within the prison or outside prison confines.

 Services performed by prison inmates in the employ of the private sector may be covered if an employment relationship exists and the conditions of coverage for the services performed for that entity are met.
 An employer/employee relationship exists when the entity for which the inmate performs services has the right to control and direct the inmate worker regarding the desired result of the work done and the details and means by which the work is accomplished.
 This includes the ability of the employer to select, dismiss, and control the worker inmate.

 Before January 1, 1968, emergency services were an optional exclusion.
 Beginning January 1, 1968, services by an individual hired as an employee serving on a temporary basis in case of fire, storm, snow, earthquake, flood, volcanic, or other similar emergency are excluded.
 In general, services performed because of an unforeseen event calling for immediate action are held to be emergency services.
 This exclusion applies to services of an employee who is hired because of the emer